ProtonVPN Review (2020) – High level of security

 Speed with a local server (speedtest.net):

 These are the speedtest.net results of our internet connection when using a ProtonVPN server that’s relatively close to us.
 Compared to our first test, the ping remained exactly the same.
 This is a good sign.
 At the same time, the download speed decreased approximately by half, but the upload speed remained the same as well.
 It seems that ProtonVPN’s local servers are doing a very good job.

 Server in the United States (speedtest.net):

 Speed during daily use

 With these speed test results, we were curious to find out how ProtonVPN would perform during daily use.
 While browsing, we encountered little to no delays.
-Downloading torrents went just as quickly: within a quarter of an hour we’d download a decently sized file.
+Downloading torrents went just as quickly: within fifteen minutes we would download a decently sized file.
 We could also watch YouTube videos as we would normally, although videos did need more time for buffering.
 Gaming was okay as well: loading the right pages and graphics may have taken a little longer than usual, but after that, the game functioned as it should.
 Streaming and watching Netflix worked as well, but with one drawback.
 In order to watch American Netflix, we had to use an American server.
 This connection, for us, is quite slow and resulted in long delays.

 Conclusion speed ProtonVPN

 - The speed tests showed decent results, especially when working with a local and with a more distant server.